Sreeya22/Real-Time-Motion-Detection-in-Video-Streams/README.md

 ## Example

 After executing the program, the detected motion areas will be highlighted with red bounding boxes, demonstrating the system's ability to track moving objects in the video.

-## Contributing

-Feel free to contribute by submitting issues or pull requests to enhance the project!

-## License

-This project is open-source and available under the MIT License.